 Policy Number: LR 509.2

-Academic integrity is a cornerstone value of the Graduate School at UALR.
-Every UALR graduate student is expected to perform his/her academic, research, artistic, scholarly, and other creative activities in a fashion reflective of the highest ethical standards of the University, his/her profession, and a functional civil society.
+Academic integrity is a cornerstone value of the Graduate School at UA Little Rock.
+Every UA Little Rock graduate student is expected to perform his or her academic, research, artistic, scholarly, and other creative activities in a fashion reflective of the highest ethical standards of the university, his or her profession, and a functional civil society.
 Academic dishonesty is considered to be a violation of these standards.

 Academic Dishonesty involves cheating in the most general sense of the word and includes, but is not limited to:

 - The giving or receiving of any unauthorized assistance between multiple students.

 - The giving or receiving of unfair advantage.

 - Plagiarism (i.e., claiming as one’s own the ideas, calculations, words, or other work of others).

 - Attempting any of the acts described above.

 Responsible Conduct of Research consists of following best practices in at least the following nine areas, defined by the Federal Office of Research Integrity, related to the ethical conduct of research:

 - Conflict of Interest and Commitment